Xe/niilib/README.md

-niilib
+Niilib
 ======

-Python libraries that I use a lot
+Custom Python libraries that I use a lot